skieabad/samples/README.md

 # Shiny Samples

+## NOTES
-Many samples have Shiny projects linked for debugging/testing by the devs, but the samples are defaulted to use nuget packages.
+1. Many samples have Shiny projects linked for debugging/testing by the devs, but the samples are defaulted to use nuget packages.
 If the Shiny projects aren't loading, don't worry - IGNORE THEM.
 The project will build just fine with nuget.
+They are linked through submodules if needed for debugging against the shiny source code
+2. DO NOT USE THESE FOR SENDING ISSUES - Why you ask?
+Because they can often be out of date with a new Android release, a new Xamarin release, a new Xamarin Forms release, etc.  There is a lot of features & a lot of samples and at present - ONLY 1 maintainer!
+3. Most nuget versions are managed through Directory.build.props which means you cannot not use the nuget manager to update packages.
+This is due to how we swap between nugets for samples and debugging/testing
+4. These samples are meant as GUIDELINES on how to use the libraries (which means that they don't use every feature and again why we don't want bug reports for them)

 ## Mobile/Xamarin